nerveband/isobutane-canister-calculator/README.md

 # Isobutane Canister Calculator

-A web-based calculator to determine the remaining fuel in isobutane canisters commonly used for camping and outdoor activities.
-Made by [Ashraf Ali](https://ashrafali.net).
+I created this web-based calculator to help determine the remaining fuel in isobutane canisters commonly used for camping and outdoor activities.
+I'm [Ashraf Ali](https://ashrafali.net).

 ## Features